KateJohnson/HockeyNomic/CONTRIBUTING.md

 # CONTRIBUTING

-### How to contribute
+### How to contribute posts

-To contribute to the blog do not make changes directly in the master repository.
-Changes can be made to the master repository through pull requests from a fork or branch.
+@KateJohnson is the website maintainer and will work directly on the master branch.
+To contribute posts, do not make changes to this repository directly.
+Changes can be made on your local version of the repository, and then added to the master repository through pull requests from a fork or branch.
 When you want to submit new work that you developed, you must push all your changes to your fork or branch.
 Then, please send a `pull request` to merge with the master branch (which will automatically update the website).

 #### How to fork?
 Go to the main repository [here](https://github.com/KateJohnson/Hockeynomic).